 This means that the transition between laptop, mobile, or tablet needs to happen without surprises or missteps.
 Additionally, notifications should be smart --when a user interacts with a comment that comes with a notification the system should update the notification status to reflect actions in real-time.

 There is a thin line between useful and annoying.
-We've opted for NSD that reflects the ways we would want to deliver them---while also providing the user with enough flexibility to customize as many aspects as they need.
+Our notification system is designed to efficiently access and respect each user's notification preferences, allowing users to manage their preferences for receiving notifications across different channels.
+This ensures that notifications are delivered according to the user's preferences, including opt-in and opt-out choices, frequency limits, and scheduling, for a personalized experience.
+We’ve opted for NSD that reflects the ways we would want to deliver them—while also providing the user with enough flexibility to customize as many aspects as they need.

 Our work is not done